Python-GIS-book/site/_sources/part1/chapter-02/md/03-for-loops.md

 There are several important things to observe in this `for` loop:

 1. You can see that because we are using the `range()` function, the value assigned to the loop variable `i` starts with `0` and increases by `1` each time through the loop.
-2. In order to access individual cities in the `african_cities` list, we need to include the index value (e.g., `african_cities[i]`.
+2. In order to access individual cities in the `african_cities` list, we need to include the index value (e.g., `african_cities[i]`).
 Here, the variable `i` will be replaced by the current value assigned from the `range()` function.

 The variable `i` is commonly used to denote the index variable in loops.
-Loops can sometimes occur with another loop (referred to as nested loops), in which case other index variables such as `j` or `k` may be used.
+Loops can sometimes occur with another loop (referred to as nested loops), in which case other index variables such as `j` or `k` are often used.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->